cornell-ece6745/ece6745-docs/docs/ece6745-tut10-sram.md

          }
 ```

-### 5.3.
-Floorplanning

-In the earlier tutorials, we used automatic floorplaning which determines
+In the earlier tutorials, we used automatic floorplanning which
-the overall dimensions given a target aspect ratio and placement density.
+determines the overall dimensions given a target aspect ratio and
-We used a target aspect ratio of 1.0 and a placement density of 70%.
+placement density.
+We used a target aspect ratio of 1.0 and a placement
-Because the SRAM macro has an aspect ratio closer to 2:1 we will will
+density of 70%.
+Because the SRAM macro has an aspect ratio closer to 2:1
-need to use a different floorplan.
-So instead of using automatic
+we will will need to use a different floorplan.
+So instead of using
-floorplanning, we will use a fixed floorplan which uses a specific width
+automatic floorplanning, we will use a fixed floorplan which uses a
-and height.
+specific width and height.

 ```
 innovus> floorPlan -d 175 175 4.0 4.0 4.0 4.0